sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 *  If your data source is accessed by transiting the public Internet, add a public IP to the the SAS Viya services VM and SAS Viya controller VM.
 Add an Allow rule to your data source for both the services VM and controller VM  public IP addresses.
 When creating the public IP addresses for each Viya VM, a Static IP using the "Standard" SKU is recommended.
 For details, see
  ["Create, change, or delete a public IP address."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address)

-* If you have an Azure-managed database, add the service endpoint for the database to your SAS Viya network's private subnet.
+* If you have an Azure-managed database, add the service endpoint for the database to the private subnet of your SAS Viya network.
 For details, see
  ["Use Virtual Network service endpoints and rules for Azure SQL."](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vnet-service-endpoint-rule-overview)

-* If you have peered the virtual network, add a rule to Allow the private subnet CIDR range for the SAS Viya network.
+* If you have peered the virtual network, add a rule to "Allow the private subnet CIDR range" for the SAS Viya network.
 (By default, 10.0.127.0/24).
 For details, see
  ["Virtual network peering."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview)

 * If you access data sources through SAS/ACCESS, follow the instructions in ["Set Up SAS Data Agent."](#DataAgent)